OpenSecuritySummit/oss2019/content/faq/Organisers-duties.md

 #### 4. **How long will we have to finalise the outcomes at the Summit?**

-All materials must be ready by end of the day (or working session), so that we can release them to the world in a consumable format.
-Tthere will be some logistical support provided to working session organizers.
+All materials must be ready by end of the working session (or the working day in some circumstances), so that we can release them to the world in a consumable format.
+There will be some logistical support provided to working session organisers.
 For reference, all materials need to be released under CC BY 4.0 or Apache 2.0 licenses.

 #### 5. **When should I start defining the outcomes for my working session?**

-The best way to achieve solid results at the Summit, is to start on the working sessions topics and outcomes before the Summit.
+The best way to achieve solid results at the Summit is to start on the working sessions topics and outcomes before the Summit.

 If you are a working session organiser, please start mapping the outcomes for your working session today!